 The Command Line Interface (CLI) provides a reset command for restoring the PX to factory defaults.
-For information on CLI, see Using the Command Line Interface (on page 337).
+For information on CLI, see Using the Command Line Interface (on page 357).

-- • To reset to factory defaults after logging in to the CLI: - Connect to the PX device.
-See Logging in to CLI (on page 338) or Connecting the PX to a Computer (on page 16). - Launch a terminal emulation program such as HyperTerminal, Kermit, or PuTTY, and open a window on the PX.
-For information on the serial port configuration, see Step 2 of Initial Network Configuration via CLI (on page 20). - 3.
-Log in to the CLI by typing the user name "admin" and its password.
+- ► To reset to factory defaults after logging in to the CLI: - 1.
+Connect to the PX device.
+See Logging in to CLI (on page 358) or Connecting the PX to a Computer (on page 18). - Launch a terminal emulation program such as HyperTerminal, Kermit, or PuTTY, and open a window on the PX.
+For information on the serial port configuration, see Step 2 of Initial Network Configuration via CLI (on page 23). - 3.
+Log in to the CLI by typing the user name "admin" and its password. - 4.
+After the # system prompt appears, type either of the following commands and press Enter.